Derrick Rose: Early life

-Rose was born and raised in the Englewood area, one of the most dangerous neighborhoods on Chicago's South Side.
+Rose was born on Chicago’s South Side and grew up in the Englewood neighborhood.
 He is the youngest son of Brenda Rose after Dwayne, Reggie, and Allan.
 All three were talented basketball players who taught Rose the ins and outs of basketball on nearby courts.
-As his talent for the sport grew, Rose began to attract much more outside attention in Chicago's basketball circles, leading his mother and brothers to restrict outside contact to him.
-She feared he would be exploited and his path to the NBA diverted by outside parties like street agents, similar to what happened to former Chicago prospect Ronnie Fields.
+As his talent for the sport grew, Rose began to attract outside attention, leading his mother and brothers to restrict outside contact to him.
+His mother feared he would be exploited and have his path to the NBA diverted by outside parties like street agents, similar to what happened to former Chicago prospect Ronnie Fields.